 Benefits of Parallax Scrolling

-Here are the five main benefits of parallax scrolling:
+Here are the four main benefits of parallax scrolling:

 Frequently Asked Questions (FAQs)

-Is there an easy way to build a parallax scrolling website in WordPress?
+Is there an easy way to build a parallax scrolling website?

 What’s the best way to build a small business website?